IgniteUI/indigo-design-docfx/en/components/bullet-graph.md

 <img class="responsive-img" src="../images/bullet_graph_three_ranges.png" srcset="../images/bullet_graph_three_ranges@2x.png 2x" />

-## Title, Subtitle and Legend
+## Title and Subtitle

-The Bullet Graph has a Title, Subtitle and a Legend.
-The Title and Subtitle's text can be changed and the legend changes depending on Series Amount which is chosen.
+The Bullet Graph has a Title and Subtitle whose text can be changed.
 They can also be hidden if they are not needed.

+//add image

+## Legend

+The Bullet Graph comes with a Legend that can be adjusted to match the selected Series Amount. //explain how to add/remove legend items by setting them to No Symbol or the Serie Item

+//add image

 ## Tooltip